LAURA GALINDO

 a queer, colombian renaissance woman

-Laura was born in Cali, Colombia, raised in South Florida, and resides in Brooklyn.
+Laura was born in Cali, Colombia, raised in South Florida, and now lives in Brooklyn.
 She graduated from NYU with a BFA in Drama in 2019.
-She is a multi-hyphenated music and theatre artist, working in the creation and performance of both mediums and deeply interested in how they intersect
+She is a multi-hyphenated music and theatre artist, working in the creation and performance of both mediums and deeply interested in how they intersect.

-With her band (Henry Trinder, Sam Revaz, Isaiah Graham Hazzard, Julián Briones), she shares her original music all around NYC, hitting venues like The Sultan Room, Mercury Lounge, and Brooklyn Made.
-She makes all of her recorded music with producer / engineer Greg Tock.
+With her band (Henry Trinder, Kai Ono, Isaiah Graham Hazzard, Julián Briones), she shares new music all over NYC (Sultan Room, Mercury Lounge, Brooklyn Made).
+She makes music with producer / engineer Greg Tock.
 In 2021, they released the energetic, alt-pop EP In Front Of Your TV.
 In 2022 came the intimate double-sider Amateurs.
 In 2023, her single Maybe In Time was picked up by Spotify editorials and various music publications.

 She was an artist-in-residence for Ars Nova’s Makers Lab from 2020 to 2022, with whom she became a 2020 Van Lier Fellow.
-She is a current Fall resident at the Woodward Residency.
+She has also held residencies with Woodward Residency, Barn Arts, and The New Vic.

-She’s performed in original works with Playwrights Horizons Downtown, The New Victory Theatre, Ars Nova, and The Brick , to name a few.
+She’s developed new works as a performer with Playwrights Horizons Downtown, The New Victory Theatre, Ars Nova, and The Brick to name a few.
 Her one-woman-and-her-band show, Annie Aspen’s Musical Space Spectacular!
-(Ars Nova’s 2019 ANT Fest) began her interest in philosophical space musicals, leading to her ‘Alien Triptych’ consisting of three distinct musicals on alien encounters.
-Her performances often make use of her multi-instrumentalism and her comfortable stage presence.
+(Ars Nova’s 2019 ANT Fest) sparked her interest in “philosophizing outer space musicals”, leading to her AlienTriptych consisting of three distinct musicals on alien encounters.
+The latest, I Saw Them, will premiere at Judson Church as part of Prism in June 2025.

 Photo by Joseph O’Malley